devlarabar/liars-dice/README.md

 When the game reaches two players with only one die each, they bid instead on the sum of both faces.

-### :memo: Progress
+### :memo: Progress & to-do
-- need to add an end-game event
+- add an end-game event
+- change the game when there are 2 players with 1 die each remaining
 - would like to improve the layout
 - need to make the layout responsive to all screen sizes